 |Rope, 30 metres 8 mm kernmantle climbing rope.||Optional.
 Personal support on steep terrain or negotiating small cliffs.
 Assisting with stretcher escort in steep terrain.|

 |Carabiners, screw gate||Optional.
 Stretcher escort personal support, pack hauling.|

 |Large day pack||Optional.
 Minimum 40 litres.
 Many day packs are too small for searching.
 An alternative is to use your weekend size pack for day searching.|

 |Cross country skis and ski poles||

-Applies only to members listed as Skiers according to the membership requirements.
+Required only of ski skilled members and if appropriate to the search conditions.
 Only bring a type suitable for back country skiing with heavy loads.
-Metal edges are essential.
+Metal edges and safety straps are essential.

-Skins or rope climbers could be useful.
+Skins might be useful.
 Bundle your skis and stocks together for transport.